jwillb/modupdater-mc/README.md

   - to install selenium via pip/pip3 with the command ```pip3 install selenium``` on Linux and ```pip install selenium``` on Windows
   - Python 3.8 installed, from [the python.org website](https://python.org)

-This does not currently and will not ever work with mods from sites that aren't from [the Curseforge website](https://www.curseforge.com/minecraft/mc-mods/).
+This does not currently and will not ever work with mods from sites that aren't [Curseforge](https://www.curseforge.com/minecraft/mc-mods/).